 - They’re genetically more like their fathers and his “short-term” strategy

-- They interpret the father’s desertion as a sign that men are not to be trusted and prefers a short-term strategy
+- They interpret the father’s desertion as a sign that men are not to be trusted and prefer a short-term strategy

-Women in polygynous societies hit puberty earlier to get sooner into the high-competition market.
+Women in polygynous societies hit puberty earlier to get into the high-competition market.

 As a sign that the West is moving away from monogamy, the average age of puberty has dropped precipitously in the United States.

 Anne Campbell’s “staying alive theory” suggests that women are more important for the survival of the children.